Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: Sign Lock-In Enhancement

 \subsection{Empirical Validation of Sign Lock-In Enhancement}

-In this section, we empirically examine whether sign lock-in enhancement can suppress weight sign flips while preserving task performance, and whether it maintains low-rank structure not only in the signs but also in the magnitudes.
-All experiments are conducted on a trained Transformer model for next-character prediction.
-Detailed experimental settings are provided in Appendix~\ref{app:charlm_q1q2q3_details}.
-We also performed a vision task in Appendix~\ref{app:mnist-q1q2q3}.
+We now validate the mechanism in three steps.
+First, we test whether gap initialization and outer-drift regularization reduce sign flips without substantially degrading task quality.
+Second, we check whether the resulting trained weights preserve the intended low-rank sign structure while keeping magnitudes compressible.
+Third, we evaluate the end-to-end sub-bit compression consequence of using a re-generable sign template and magnitude-only SVD storage.
+All template-based experiments train models from scratch with the template specified at initialization; they should not be interpreted as post-training conversion of an arbitrary pretrained model.
+The first two tests use a Transformer trained for next-character prediction; detailed settings are provided in Appendix~\ref{app:charlm_q1q2q3_details}, with an additional vision task in Appendix~\ref{app:mnist-q1q2q3}.

 \paragraph{Do initial gap and outer drift enhance lock-in?} We empirically examine whether gap initialization and outer-drift regularization effectively enhance sign lock-in.
-Figure~\ref{fig:q3_flipmean_vs_ppl_charlm} shows that Task quality vs sign flip trade-off of sign lock-in enhancement.
-While two methods reinforce each other, a combination of a smaller gap and stronger outer-drift regularization consistently lies on the Pareto frontier, suppressing sign flips to $\sim 10^{-3}$ with only about a one-point increase in perplexity.
+Figure~\ref{fig:q3_flipmean_vs_ppl_charlm} shows the trade-off between task quality and the mean sign-flip rate.
+While the two mechanisms reinforce each other, a combination of a smaller gap and stronger outer-drift regularization consistently lies on the Pareto frontier, suppressing sign flips to $\sim 10^{-3}$ with only about a one-point increase in perplexity.
 These results agree fully with the theoretical prediction.
 We also report direct control effect of initial hit factor and re-entry ratio in Appendix~\ref{app:charlm_q1q2q3_details}.

 \paragraph{Low-rank structure of sign and magnitude preserved?} We next investigate whether sign lock-in enhancement preserves the low-rank structure of the magnitude, which is crucial for effective compression.
 As shown in Figure~\ref{fig:charlm_svd}, the magnitude matrix maintains a low-rank structure comparable to the baseline, even under strong sign stabilization.
 In contrast, the sign matrix becomes substantially more amenable to low-rank approximation due to the preservation of its structured initialization.
 This result confirms that sign lock-in enhancement stabilizes sign patterns without compromising the compressibility of magnitudes.